scvalex/ltc/docs/final.md

 unambiguous way of referring to these changes.
-There are many ways of generating these identifiers, and in this section, we look at vector clocks, which are a general way of achieving this while preserving enough information to determine causal relationships among events.
+There are many ways of generating these identifiers, and in this section, we look at vector clocks, which are a general way of achieving this while preserving enough information to determine some causal relationships among events.

-Consider the following problem: We have two nodes, A and B.  There are events that occur internally in each node, and nodes may send messages to each other, causing events to occur in the destination node.
+Consider the following problem.
+We have multiple nodes.
+There are events that occur internally in each node, and nodes may send messages to each other, causing events to occur in the destination node.
 Uniquely identifying events inside a node is simple: we just keep a